 Weighting procedures increase the variance in the data.
 Complex survey designs and post datacollection statistical adjustments increase variance estimates and, as a result, the error terms applied in statistical testing.
-The Margin of Error for the two groups of interest are found below.
-This is calculated only for the telephone sample and does not take into account the web panel completes.
+The margins of error for the two groups of interest appear in Table 2.